Employee Benefits - Fringe Benefits

-The University of Arkansas Health Plan is self-insured and self-funded.
+The University of Arkansas offers three health plans: Classic, Premier and Health Savings.
+All are self-insured and self-funded by the University.
 UMR is the third party administrator and processes all medical claims.
 MedImpact is the pharmacy benefit manager and processes all prescription claims.

-There are two plans to choose from: Classic or Point of Service.
-Both cover a wide range of traditional expenses such as doctor visits, surgical services, pregnancy, emergency room services, hospital stays, mental health services and diagnostic testing.
-With a goal of assisting employees in being healthy, most preventive care performed in-network are covered in full (such as annual physicals, flu shots, cancer screenings and well-baby care).
+All plans cover a wide range of traditional expenses such as doctor visits, surgical services, pregnancy, emergency room services, hospital stays, mental health services and diagnostic testing.
+With a goal of assisting employees in being healthy, most preventive care performed in-network is covered in full (such as annual physicals, flu shots, cancer screenings and well-baby care).

-The Classic Plan has a lower monthly premium because all health care is handled through in- network physicians and specialists.
+The Classic Plan is the primary plan.
+All health care is handled through in- network physicians and specialists.
 The employee and each family member covered by the plan may choose to receive services from any Primary Care Physician (PCP) within the UMR Network.
 There are no benefits if services are received outside the network, except for emergencies that arise while traveling.
 The network is nationwide.

 If you have questions about the medical plans, you may call UMR (1-888-438-6105) or the Extension Human Resources Office (501-671-2219).

 Prescription drug coverage is offered under all three medical plan options from MedImpact, which has a nationwide network of pharmacies including most chains.
 For questions regarding the prescription drug coverage, call MedImpact (1-800-788-2949) or UMR (1-888-438-6105).
 For additional information refer to the documentation located on the UA System Benefits website (see Quick Links).